wp-plugins/accesspress-social-share/readme.txt

 6. Backend Miscellaneous Settings Section

 == Changelog ==
+= 3.0.4 =
+* Code formatting for the save settings page.
+* Done the broken link fixes for the about section.

 = 3.0.3 =
 * Done the update of the upgrade banner image.
 * Done the removal of unnecessary comments in the plugin.